purwar1997/JS-Strings/README.md

-Code that demonstrates how strings, string methods and regular expressions work in JS.
+Code that demonstrates how strings and string methods work in JS.